Loading article

 Terbutaline (Bricanyl): An alternative SABA, also PBS-listed and prescribable via telehealth.

-If you are using your reliever inhaler more than twice per week (outside of exercise), your asthma is not optimally controlled.
-This warrants a medication review - telehealth can address this, though it may result in a recommendation to see your GP in person if stepping up preventer therapy is needed.
+If you are using your reliever inhaler more than twice per week (outside of exercise), your asthma may not be optimally controlled.
+This warrants review and may need in-person assessment if treatment needs to change.

 Preventer inhalers reduce airway inflammation over time and are taken daily, regardless of symptoms.
 They are the cornerstone of moderate to severe asthma management under the National Asthma Council Australia guidelines.